Take Eurostar & TGV high-speed train from London to Nice, Marseille, Lyon, Bordeaux, Avignon, Strasbourg, Perpignan or anywhere in France

 The Nightjet sleeper from Munich to Rome

-Step 3, take the Nightjet sleeper train from Genoa to MunichMore information about Nightjet trains.
+Step 3, take the Nightjet sleeper train from Genoa to MunichMore about Nightjets.

 Nightjet deluxe 2-berth sleeper Nightjet deluxe sleeper in day mode Nightjet deluxe sleeper toilet & shower Nightjet standard (economy) sleeper